angelware-net/Spectre/README.md

 A friends list manager for VRChat.
 Built on Sveltekit + Tauri.
 Thanks to Tauri, Spectre is cross-platform by default, with mobile support planned for the (very) near future.

+>[!WARNING]
+> Spectre's backend is currently being reworked to drastically improve performance!

 ## Warnings

 This project is largely under development, things may be broken or imperfect!

-> [!CAUTION]
+> [!WARNING]
-> VRC's official stance on using their API is to use it non-maliciously, Spectre performs no malicious functions, but makes a large number of API calls.
+> VRC's official stance on using their API is to use it non-maliciously, Spectre performs absolutely no malicious functions.
 I am not responsible for your account getting rate-limited or locked.

 ## Philosophy